 What an episode!
-Fights, failures, freakouts, forgetting lyrics and the Fab Four!
+Fussing and fighting, failures, freakouts, forgetting lyrics and the Fab Four!

 Song: “Got to Get You Into My Life”

 Erin: Randy says it was the Earth, Wind & Fire version, I say Tom Jones.
 Either way, it was extremely lackluster.
 The judges seemed to like it, but it was nothing to write home about.

 Kathy: The band was great, especially the trumpet section.
 Syesha did well enough to cement her position in the middle of the pack.

 Erin: Wow.
 Just wow.
 This perf did for Chikezie what “Hello” did for David Cook.
 The man stepped up his game.
 Starting with a bluegrass version of the song which became a rock tune, Chikezie proved his showmanship and blew away both the judges and the audience.
 Friend, you can wear an orange jumpsuit anytime you like now.
 You have my permission.
 This was my favorite performance of the night.